hammoh7/Ethereum-Solidity/Notes/Blockchain_Fundamentals.md

 - 	Voting system – Secure, transparent and tamper-proof voting mechanisms.
 - 	Digital identity – Managing and verifying identities in decentralized manner.

-Limitations of Smart contracts: -
+Limitations of Smart contracts -
 - 	Immutability and Bugs –
     -	Once deployed, Cannot be changed - Smart contracts are immutable once deployed on the blockchain.
 If there is a bug in the code, it cannot be easily fixed.
 This can lead to significant issues, as seen in high-profile incidents like the DAO hack.